 Compass and map are now seen as two major parts of a navigation system.
 A compass, coupled with your map-reading experience, works as an important device when you get lost at any point.

 Have today’s highly advanced GPS receivers made this tool out-of-date?
 Absolutely, no. The weight of a normal compass is next to nothing.
 Moreover, it does not work on batteries.
 Thus, a standard compass is an essential backup.

 You should also consider a topographic map during any trip that requires something more than a little walkway or regularly visited nature tracks.

 The temperature and level of your activities (and resulting sweat) are important factors that will decide whether you need to wear shorts or pants, and short sleeves or long sleeves.

 You’ll also require sunscreen for your hands, legs, neck, and face.
 Apart from this, sunglasses are essential to protect your eyes.
 If you are planning an extended travelling on ice or snow, then you will require glacier extra-dark sunglasses.
 Climate conditions can unexpectedly turn chilly, blowing, or moist in some places, so it’s good to take an extra layer of clothes.

 Headlamps are an excellent choice because they provide a hands-free service, they are tiny and light in weight.
 They have an extended battery time as well.

 Packable lamps and spotlights also have an advantage.
-They produce quite powerful emissions and are helpful for signaling in case of emergencies.
+They produce quite powerful emissions and are helpful for signalling in case of emergencies.